Discovery

 What exactly does “brand fit” mean?

-1. Metrics: these are the benchmarks you have for your campaigns’ objectives to prove influencer marketing ROI.
+Metrics are the benchmarks you have for your campaigns’ objectives to prove influencer marketing ROI.
 They also include any influencer requirements you have (like they need to be from a certain location, have a particular demographic of followers, engagement rate, etc.).
 These metrics can bend depending on your campaign goals and social media platform.
-Tamara explains the platform differences exceptionally with her own example:

 avatar